 Often times, when caught in the early stages, treating a child or infant’s foot ailments require simple bracing, an exercise regimen to build strength in the foot, proper fitting footwear, and rest.

-If your child seems to be suffering from pain in their foot or a foot abnormality, schedule an appointment at one of our four Middle Tennessee locations today!
+If your child seems to be suffering from pain in their foot or a foot abnormality, schedule an appointment at one of our conveniently located Middle Tennessee locations today!
 Our podiatric specialists may detect an underlying defect or condition which could help relieve current pain and protect against the ailment worsening.